Cherry Brownies

 • Preheat the oven to 180C/350F.
 Line an 8 x 8-inch deep pan or brownie pan with parchment paper and set aside.

-• In a small saucepan, add your coconut oil and unsweetened chocolate and on low heat, heat together.
+• In a small saucepan, add the coconut oil and unsweetened chocolate and on low heat, heat together.
 Stir consistently, until combined and glossy.
 Remove from the heat.

-• Add your cocoa powder and arrowroot powder and whisk very well, until no longer grainy.
-Fold through your cherries and chocolate chips, reserving a few to top the brownies with.
+• Add the cocoa powder and arrowroot powder and whisk very well, until no longer grainy.
+Fold through the cherries and chocolate chips, reserving a few to top the brownies with.

-• Transfer the cherry brownie batter into the lined pan and top with extra cherries and chocolate chips.
-Bake for 28-30 minutes, or until a skewer comes out the center clean.
+• Transfer the brownie batter into the lined pan and top with extra cherries and chocolate chips.
+Bake for 28-30 minutes, or until a toothpick comes out the center mostly clean.

-• Remove brownies from the oven and allow to cool in the pan completely, before slicing into 12 pieces.
+• Remove brownies from the oven and allow to cool in the pan completely before slicing into 12 bars.

 Notes